Literature / The Voyage of the Space Beagle

 Although obscure today, the stories were enormously influential; to the point that some of the creatures Vogt invented have been openly imitated, most notably the telepathic, cat-like Coeurl (which became a recurring monster in the Final Fantasy

 might have been based on Vogt's work (he certainly believed so.)

-A recurrent theme of the stories was that the ship's science officer gave a warning of danger, but was ignored and always ended up having to save the crew by himself.
+A recurrent theme of the stories was that one of the ship's science officers gave a warning of danger, but was ignored and always ended up having to save the crew by himself.